Northwestern Wisconsin Home Buying FAQs

 - This is up to you!
-Take some time to decide what’s important to you—proximity to amenities, school districts, yard sizes, noise, commute, highway access.
+Take some time to decide what’s important to you—proximity to amenities, lakes, towns, specific trails, like CAMBA.
 This will help you find a neighborhood.

 - Review home features you might want and those you’ll need, from size to style to overall condition.
 Having a good idea of what you’re looking for will save you time and tours of homes that don't meet your criteria.